 CANADIAN YIELD CURVE Bank of Canada Bank Rate, 2yr, 10yr, 10yr less 2yr, 30yr, and 5yr Fixed Rate Mortgage and the TSX Real Estate Y/Y Momentum.
 See also the Real Long Rates and the Real 10yr Rate and the Interest Rate Spread

-In June 2019 the 10yr less 2yr spread (purple dotted plot line) again came in at only 4 beeps from inversion.
+In August 2019 the 10yr less 2yr spread (purple dotted plot line) remains inverted for the fourth consecutive month with an 11 beep negative print.

 Back then the bank rate was 4.5% and about to briefly foray into 4.8% territory until the BoC freaked and began heading towards zirpiness.
 The bank rate now is 2%.

 After 10.7 years of ZIRP and NIRP, it about time for global governments to start replacing monetary policy with fiscal policy.
 I don't think our social well being should be in the hands of knob twiddlers.